 To find out more about Action Plans and if you are eligible to do one, visit our COR Action Plan page

 A self-qualification audit, otherwise known as a self-audit, is required for individuals who wish to become certified auditors.
 The self-qualification audit must be completed within 66 days of completing the Auditor Training Program and may have a modified scope.

 Self / Internal Audit

 A self / internal audit is a combination of a self-qualification and COR maintenance audit.
 It is intended for someone who completes needs to certify as an auditor and works for a company also requires their COR maintenance audit.
-A self / internal satisfies both the auditor and company requirements, essentially killing two birds with one stone.
+A self / internal satisfies both the auditor and company requirements.

 Auditor Maintenance Audit

 An auditor maintenance audit, otherwise known as a maintenance audit, is done by auditors who need an annual audit to keep their auditor status, but are not completing either an COR maintenance or certification audit.
 These audits can have a modified scope.

 Not sure of the difference between a ‘Peer Audit’ and a ‘Consultant Audit’ or which one your company is eligible for?
 Visit our Peer & Consultant Auditors information page for a comprehensive breakdown and tips on how to ease your audit process.

 When related companies are controlled together and operate using a common health and safety management system, one audit may be conducted to include all of the companies instead of completing one for each.